 In situations where the pulp gets exposed and becomes contaminated, the infection can spread deep into the inner chamber.
 Conditions that lead to pulp exposure include a tooth fracture or a large cavity.
 Tooth infections often spread to the inner chamber.
 An untreated infection is likely to worsen and travel to the roots and even potentially enter the bloodstream.
 A trauma or impact to the tooth can also damage the pulp and lead to health problems.

-During a root canal treatment, the dentist—a root canal specialist—removes the dead, infected tissue from the pulp space.
+During a root canal treatment in Pearland, TX, the dentist—a root canal specialist—removes the dead, infected tissue from the pulp space.
 The chamber is later cleaned, disinfected and sealed with special filling materials.
 With today’s innovative technologies and advanced dental techniques, root canal treatments are completed much faster with significantly less discomfort.
-Following the procedure, your dentist will place a crown over the treated tooth for added protection.
+Following the procedure, our endodontist near you, will place a crown over the treated tooth for added protection.

 Early signs that your tooth may be infected include increased sensitivity to hot and cold food, pain or throbbing particularly when biting or chewing, or spontaneous throbbing or another discomfort.
 As a tooth infection worsens pus-filled pockets develop and an abscess will form.
 A traumatic dental injury or severe tooth decay can cause an abscess to develop in the bone.

 Successful root canal treatments are performed every day.
 The dental surgery will rid you of the diseased tissue and painful symptoms, stop the infection from spreading and save your tooth.
-If you suspect you may need a root canal treatment in Pearland, TX, book an appointment for a consultation with us today.
+If you suspect you may need a root canal treatment in Pearland, TX, book an appointment for a consultation with our endodontist near you today.

 Pearly Whites of Pearland